1924 Ontario prohibition referendum: Referendum question

-Unlike past referendums, the 1924 referendum was not a yes/no question; instead, voters indicated their support for either the first statement or the second.
+Unlike past referendums, the 1924 referendum was not a yes–no question; instead, voters indicated their support for either the first statement or the second.

 Results

 Temperance passed by the smallest majority of any of the prohibition referendums.
-The cities of Toronto, Hamilton, Ottawa and Windsor, areas where the ruling Conservative Party drew most of their support, voted overwhelmingly in favour of Question 2.
+The cities of Toronto, Hamilton, Ottawa and Windsor – areas where the ruling Conservative Party drew most of their support – voted overwhelmingly in favour of Question 2.
 Four months later, the party's throne speech announced intentions to begin debate on permitting the sale of a beer with a maximum alcohol content of 4.4%, which gained the nicknamed "Fergie's Foam" after Premier George Howard Ferguson.
-The government also declared that referendums on prohibition would no longer take place; the issue would be dealt with by the legislature.
+The government also declared that referendums on prohibition would no longer take place and the issue would be dealt with by the legislature.

 In the subsequent 1926 election the Conservatives ran on a platform of repealing the Ontario Temperance Act, and maintained a majority while increasing their share of the popular vote by 7%.
 The Conservatives took the results as justification to repeal prohibition, and in 1927 passed the Liquor Licence Act.
 The act repealed the Ontario Temperance Act and created the Liquor Control Board of Ontario (LCBO), a crown corporation that brought about government control over the distribution of liquor.
 Brewers Retail Inc., a privately owned association of brewers overseen by the government, was created to regulate the sale of beer.

-While some communities would pressure local governments to limit the sale of liquor until as late as the 1990s, notably portions of west Toronto as a result of efforts by William Horace Temple, for all intents and purposes official temperance in Ontario had ended.
+While some communities would pressure local governments to limit the sale of liquor until as late as the 1990s, notably portions of west Toronto as a result of efforts by William Horace Temple, for all intents and purposes ended official temperance in Ontario had ended.